Cowen Cuts Intel (NASDAQ:INTC) Price Target to $50.00

-Intel (NASDAQ:INTC) had its price target cut by Cowen from $55.00 to $50.00 in a research note published on Friday, AnalystRatings.net reports.
-They currently have a market perform rating on the chip maker’s stock.
+Intel (NASDAQ:INTC) had its price target trimmed by Cowen from $55.00 to $50.00 in a report published on Friday, AnalystRatings.net reports.
+The brokerage currently has a market perform rating on the chip maker’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 1st.
-Shareholders of record on Saturday, November 7th will be paid a dividend of $0.33 per share.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 1st.
+Investors of record on Saturday, November 7th will be issued a $0.33 dividend.
 The ex-dividend date of this dividend is Friday, November 6th.
-This represents a $1.32 annualized dividend and a yield of 2.83%.
-Intel’s payout ratio is presently 27.10%.
+This represents a $1.32 dividend on an annualized basis and a yield of 2.83%.
+Intel’s dividend payout ratio (DPR) is presently 27.10%.

-In other news, VP Kevin Thomas Mcbride sold 4,400 shares of the company’s stock in a transaction dated Monday, September 21st.
-The stock was sold at an average price of $49.28, for a total value of $216,832.00.
-Following the sale, the vice president now owns 14,214 shares in the company, valued at $700,465.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Navin Shenoy sold 2,847 shares of the company’s stock in a transaction dated Friday, July 31st.
+In other Intel news, EVP Navin Shenoy sold 2,847 shares of the firm’s stock in a transaction on Friday, July 31st.
 The stock was sold at an average price of $48.18, for a total value of $137,168.46.
-Following the completion of the sale, the executive vice president now owns 71,807 shares in the company, valued at approximately $3,459,661.26.
+Following the sale, the executive vice president now directly owns 71,807 shares in the company, valued at $3,459,661.26.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, VP Kevin Thomas Mcbride sold 4,400 shares of the firm’s stock in a transaction on Monday, September 21st.
+The shares were sold at an average price of $49.28, for a total value of $216,832.00.
+Following the completion of the sale, the vice president now owns 14,214 shares in the company, valued at $700,465.92.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 7,491 shares of company stock worth $365,878.
-Company insiders own 0.04% of the company’s stock.
+Over the last 90 days, insiders sold 7,491 shares of company stock worth $365,878.
+0.04% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Bank of New York Mellon Corp boosted its stake in shares of Intel by 7.0% in the second quarter.
-Bank of New York Mellon Corp now owns 43,643,371 shares of the chip maker’s stock worth $2,611,183,000 after buying an additional 2,854,921 shares during the last quarter.
-Morgan Stanley boosted its stake in shares of Intel by 3.8% in the first quarter.
-Morgan Stanley now owns 30,413,363 shares of the chip maker’s stock worth $1,645,971,000 after buying an additional 1,108,810 shares during the last quarter.
-FMR LLC boosted its stake in shares of Intel by 39.2% in the second quarter.
-FMR LLC now owns 29,092,410 shares of the chip maker’s stock worth $1,740,598,000 after buying an additional 8,197,324 shares during the last quarter.
-Fisher Asset Management LLC raised its holdings in Intel by 3.1% in the 2nd quarter.
-Fisher Asset Management LLC now owns 28,665,401 shares of the chip maker’s stock worth $1,715,051,000 after purchasing an additional 863,417 shares during the period.
-Finally, Nordea Investment Management AB raised its holdings in Intel by 116.0% in the 2nd quarter.
-Nordea Investment Management AB now owns 14,478,112 shares of the chip maker’s stock worth $863,186,000 after purchasing an additional 7,774,135 shares during the period.
-Hedge funds and other institutional investors own 64.41% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the business.
+Bank of New York Mellon Corp raised its stake in Intel by 7.0% in the second quarter.
+Bank of New York Mellon Corp now owns 43,643,371 shares of the chip maker’s stock valued at $2,611,183,000 after buying an additional 2,854,921 shares in the last quarter.
+Morgan Stanley increased its position in shares of Intel by 3.8% during the first quarter.
+Morgan Stanley now owns 30,413,363 shares of the chip maker’s stock worth $1,645,971,000 after purchasing an additional 1,108,810 shares in the last quarter.
+FMR LLC increased its position in shares of Intel by 39.2% during the second quarter.
+FMR LLC now owns 29,092,410 shares of the chip maker’s stock worth $1,740,598,000 after purchasing an additional 8,197,324 shares in the last quarter.
+Fisher Asset Management LLC increased its position in shares of Intel by 3.1% during the second quarter.
+Fisher Asset Management LLC now owns 28,665,401 shares of the chip maker’s stock worth $1,715,051,000 after purchasing an additional 863,417 shares in the last quarter.
+Finally, Nordea Investment Management AB increased its position in shares of Intel by 116.0% during the second quarter.
+Nordea Investment Management AB now owns 14,478,112 shares of the chip maker’s stock worth $863,186,000 after purchasing an additional 7,774,135 shares in the last quarter.
+Institutional investors own 64.41% of the company’s stock.

 Intel Corporation designs, manufactures, and sells essential technologies for the cloud, smart, and connected devices worldwide.
 The company operates through DCG, IOTG, Mobileye, NSG, PSG, CCG, and All Other segments.
 It offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and non-platform or adjacent products comprising accelerators, boards and systems, connectivity products, and memory and storage products.